Florida woman sues chocolate company for $5 billion, claiming false advertising

 A Tampa-area woman has filed a federal lawsuit against The Hershey Company, claiming its autumn and winter-related Reese’s treats were advertised deceptively because they did not contain details like mouths and eyes as seen on the packaging.

-Cynthia Kelly sued the Delaware-based company for an eye-popping $5 billion in Florida’s Middle District Court Wednesday.
+Action News Jax sister station WFTV in Orlando reports that Cynthia Kelly sued the Delaware-based company for an eye-popping $5 billion in Florida’s Middle District Court Thursday.

 She said the products included in her class-action suit included Reese’s Peanut Butter Pumpkins, Reese’s White Pumpkins, Reese’s Pieces Pumpkins, Reese’s Peanut Butter Ghost, Reese’s White Ghost, Reese’s Peanut Butter Bats, Reese’s Peanut Butter footballs, and Reese’s Peanut Butter Shapes Assortment Snowmen Stockings Bells.